JS-framework-for-observing-game-state/GameStateLogger/APIDocumentation.md

 >**randomSeed \[Number\]:** The random seed generated.
 >**time \[Type: Number\]:** The time at which an event has occurred.
 Consistency in time counting should be kept across all logs.

 `logRandomSeed(...)` is used to log any random seeds that may be present in the game, when they are generated.
+Note that the logged event automatically comes with a field `ID: your_id_or_random_id`.

-Example logging: `{"ID":"your_id_or_random_id", "eventName":"Apple x-value", randomSeed:85, "eventTime":320}`
+Example logging: `{"ID":"mopt0t2u0.zmgudk1bgkl16", "eventName":"Apple x-value", randomSeed:85, "eventTime":320}`

 ### logGameResult(event, time, points = "n/a")